Enclave Research

 2014 MiniBox Usenix ATC Virt Process Extends TrustVisor to support the execution of more rich applications (including legacy applications like OpenSSL) using Google's Native Client (NaCl).
 Ported

-2014 TrustLite EuroSys Hardware Process Hardware is proposed for small embedded devices without virtualization to extent the memory protection unit's (MPU) protection to include a column for code location.
+2014 TrustLite EuroSys Hardware Process Hardware is proposed for small embedded devices without virtualization to extend the memory protection unit's (MPU) protection to include a column for code location.
 On a memory access, the table is indexed using the IP into the code column to determine whether the target address is accessible.
 Additional hardware is also needed to save register state of enclaves so leakage doesn't occur on interrupts.
+Peripheral/IO access is provided by via MMIO access from enclaves, protected by the MPU.
+Scheduling is performed by the untrusted OS.
 Divided

 2014 Trusted Language Runtime (TLR) ASPLOS TrustZone Segment Architecture for running managed .NET code in TrustZone.
 Secure world implements interpreter, type-system enforcer, and garbage collector.
 Uses proxy paradigm to perform RPC calls across worlds.
 Partial